unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 - Screen time journaling for daily reflection

-- Smart alternatives suggest productive activities
+- Smart alternatives suggest productive activities when you reach for blocked apps

-- Tips and expert advice for staying on track
+- Tips and expert advice

-- Focus on building long-term awareness
+- Focus on long-term awareness building

 Privacy